CZ-NIC/knot/doc/man_keymgr.rst

     **Note**, the value is temporarily overridden by the SOA TTL.

   **ksk-size** *bits*
-    Set size of the KSK in bits.
+    Size of the KSK.

   **zsk-size** *bits*
-    Set size of the ZSK in bits.
+    Size of the ZSK.

   **zsk-lifetime** *seconds*
-    Interval after which the ZSK rollover will be initiated.
+    Period between ZSK publication and the next rollover initiation.

   **rrsig-lifetime** *seconds*
-    Lifetime of issued RRSIGs.
+    Validity period of issued signatures.

   **rrsig-refresh** *seconds*
-    How long before RRSIG expiration it will be refreshed.
+    Period before signature expiration when the signature will be refreshed.

   **nsec3** *enable*
     Specifies if NSEC3 will be used instead of NSEC.